georgercarder/walk_thru_phase0/README.md

 	/// what it is (and which one we choose). talk about open-standard

+Recall from the last section where we illustrated this new infrastructure zoomorphized (like anthropomorphized but for animals) as a Millipede.
+The beacon nodes and their chain make up the body, or spine of the system, and the validator nodes are the innumerable feet doing the "footwork" of the system.
+But, we must be careful with this metaphore.
+The former "Eth1.0" worm does NOT embed into the body of the Millipede.
+Rather this Millipede is carnivorous and as it marches across the terrain it collects and processes worms with its feet and eventually passes the result to its mouth.
+Still, I PROMISE this Millipede is cute and friendly.
+Bear with me.

 	/// how it will eventually fit in

 	/// how it currently fits in (phase 0)